alexlance/am/README.md

 Prerequisites
 -------------

-1. aws-cli
+1. aws-cli installed and your ~/.aws config setup
-2. ssh access to the relevant instances
+2. ssh access to the relevant instances you want to administrate
-3. Enable certain AWS regions: `export AWS_REGIONS="ap-southeast-2 us-west-2"`

 Installation